N1ckn1ght/UTTT/README.md

 Otherwise you'll need to repeat the input until it's correct.

+### I accidentally made a wrong move, what do?

+-1 1 1 1

+Type in console full coordinate with -1 as bx and it'll revert your move.

+Note, that it will make two reverts in games versus bot to keep move order correct.

+Just don't abuse this mechanic =)

 # FAQ

 ### "Which bots are stronger?
 Why can't I play with heuristic bot anymore?"